Dear friend interested in Theravadan Buddhist monastic life,

-If you are interested in monastic life and have further questions after reading here, please do contact the Bodhi House or Aranya Bodhi Hermitage, or one of the monasteries listed here or here.
+If you are interested in monastic life and have further questions after reading here, please do contact us at our Dhammadharini Vihara or Aranya Bodhi Hermitage, or contact one of the bhikkhuni monasteries linked to below.

 Step 1: Finding a suitable place to train and ordain

 Normally, a man or women would come to stay at a monastery where they think they would like to train.
 Sometimes they visit several monasteries to find where seems best.
 Most monasteries allow someone to stay to see if they feel well there initially for one week or two weeks.
 Here at the Bodhi House and Aranya Bodhi Hermitage, we allow two weeks.